keeratrajsinghwork/NumberPlateRecognition/README.md

 # NumberPlateRecognition
-A traditional image processing approach on matlab to detect number plates for a vehicle.
+A traditional image processing approach on MATLAB to detect number plates for a vehicle.